 On Saturday March 9, the group met for Modul 2 Entrepreneurship and Community.

 The workshop started with a study of the UN’s 17 Sustainable Development Goals.
 Each participant chose one to work with, and shared their thoughts about their choice and the necessity of finding ways to reach that very goal.
 A deep contemplation on the question how far each individual´s passion, talents and business vision would contribute to supporting the achievement of the SDGs.

 Further the group studied the mutual elements and differences between different types of entrepreneurship, and went through case studies of successful global social entrepreneurs.
 Everyone localised the vision of a just society to the local community they aim to plant their business, and practised mind mapping of that very community.
 The day ended with rich presentation of community maps in Cologne, Leipzig, Bonn and Grand Popo in Benin

-Willy and Anna presenting their vision of a cultural center in Grand Popo, Benin, creating opportunities for young people to engage in practising art.
+Anna presenting the vision of a cultural center in Grand Popo, Benin, creating opportunities for young people to engage in practising art.
 A portion of the profit will flow into the housing and nutrition of street children.

 Project Half -Time “Youth Exchange in Albenga”